List of Ghost Whisperer characters: Rick Payne

 The character joins the main cast in season three.
 At the beginning of this season, Rick appears to be worried about Melinda after her near-death experience.
 He also works a large deal more with Melinda on some things.
 In "The Weight of What Was", Rick, Jim, and Delia all travel into old Grandview to try finding Melinda.
 Jim and Delia are aided by a ghost named Tessa, an ancestor of Melinda's, and locate the trapped Melinda.
 Rick also helps Melinda search town death records for information about Tessa, who at the time Melinda believed to be Gabriel's mother, though a group of ghosts attempt to stop them from finding anything.
 In "Double Exposure", Rick's date and co-worker, Claudia, is haunted by a ghost who makes it so she cannot appear in any pictures.

-It seems Rick had somewhat of a crush on Melinda when they first met; he was clearly embarrassed by everything he said to her, afraid it might sound stupid.
-The crush dissipated after he met Jim, Melinda's husband, but they remain very close friends.

 Abrasive at times, Professor Rick Payne is often perceived as obnoxious on first impression, but most of the time he means well.
 Sarcastic and sometimes insensitive, he has a tendency to shout randomly and hates to be awakened by late night telephone calls.
 Even though he does not appreciate the title, he is rather well known as a genius, and spouts useless information at times.
 He has admitted that he talks a lot when he is nervous, but he talks a lot whether he is nervous or not.
 Professor Payne is quick-witted and highly intelligent, taking delight in annoying people and considers the reactions he gets from being rude amusing.
 He feels that he is taken for granted too often and likes to tell people so, though some believe it is only a technique to make others feel sorry for him.
 He has a certain charm, despite his ability to annoy even those with saintly amounts of patience, and he is a good friend to those who can stand to stick with him.